jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

   <p>What I was saying is that the problem of the mixed groups and racial tensions
 is less in communities where the minority population is small.
 That has been true of the testimony I have heard. </p>
-  <p>Then the question: `Well, Mr. Crow,&#39; incidentally, that was his name, Mr. Crow, &#39;assuming that in Clarendon County, especially in School District No. 22, the population
+  <p><b>Then the question</b>: `Well, Mr. Crow,&#39; incidentally, that was his name, Mr. Crow, &#39;assuming that in Clarendon County, especially in School District No. 22, the population
 was 95 percent white and 5 percent Negro, would that change your opinion?&#39;
   </p>
   <p>Answer.
 No. </p>